Music and Music Technology

 Mr I Wilson

 In Music and Music Technology we aim to the nurture and inspire enquiring and creative minds, alongside teaching the rigours of academic study and formality of practice.
+In the curriculum we teach how Music works, and from day one everyone is treated as a musician regardless of their starting point.
 Playing and singing together beyond the classroom is one way in which students can become part of our school community.
-Public performances allow parents and friends to see the outcomes of this work, and the difference that being part of the Music family makes to students in forming mature working relationships and lifelong friendships.
-In addition to being performers, students can become Music mentors, coaches, composer, arrangers and rehearsal directors as they make their way through the school.
-These life skills of leadership, tenacity, initiative and communication are at the core of how we function.
+Public performances allow parents and friends to see the difference that being part of the Music family makes to students in forming mature working relationships and lifelong friendships.
+In addition to being musicologists, composers and performers, students become Music mentors, coaches, arrangers and rehearsal directors as they make their way through the school.

 Key Stage 3: